-I have, for instance, developed the framework of Corporate Historical Responsibility (CHR) that provides an orentation for organizations that want (or are pressured) to address a dark corporate history in the present.
-My current projects focus on activist strategies in resistance to corporate pseudo-apologies, such as Gruenenthal's 2012 apology to the victims of thaidomide among others, the experience of the individual in organizational crisis communication, and ontological assumptions of crisis communciation genres and their consequences.
+I have, for instance, developed the framework of Corporate Historical Responsibility (CHR) that provides an orientation for organizations that want (or are pressured) to address a dark corporate history in the present.
+My current projects focus on activist strategies in resistance to corporate pseudo-apologies, such as Gruenenthal's 2012 apology to the victims of thalidomide among others, the experience of the individual in organizational crisis communication, and ontological assumptions of crisis communciation genres and their consequences.

 Fähnrich, B., Janssen Danyi, C.I. & Nothhaft, H. (2015).
 The German plagiarism crisis: Defending and explaining the workings of scholarship on the front stage.
 Journal of Communication Management, 19(1), pg.
 20-38.

 Janssen, C. I. (2013).
 Corporate historical responsibility (CHR).
 Addressing a past of forced labor at Volkswagen.
 Journal of Applied Communication Research, 41(1), pg.
 64-83. http://www.tandfonline.com/doi/abs/10.1080/00909882.2012.731698#preview

 Janssen, C.I.
 (2012).
 Addressing corporate ties to slavery: Corporate apologia in a discourse of reconciliation.
 Communication Studies, 63(1), pg.
 18-35. http://www.tandfonline.com/doi/abs/10.1080/10510974.2011.627974